Helping you maintain your professional identity, develop your core skills and integrate theory into professional practice.

 BSc (Hons), Pg Cert

 Welcome to The MoHO OT.
-I am Ruth, a UK-based HCPC registered OT who provides MOHO theory training and clinical supervision.
+I am Ruth, a HCPC registered OT who provides MOHO theory training, clinical supervision and clinical supervision training.

 Where it started...

 I accidentally stumbled across the field of Occupational Therapy after studying Sports Performance Coaching and Sports Therapy at University when I applied for a job as a Splinting and Bracing Technician at my local hospital.
-Following five fun-filled years working with the Trauma and Orthopaedics team in Fracture Clinic and supporting the Hand Therapy Team with splinting clinics, I decided to make the leap of faith and head back to university and study to become a fully-fledged Occupational Therapist.
-Since graduating with my BSc, I have completed a Pg Cert in Clinical Supervision, and am currently studying an MSc in Advancing Practise specialising in Sensory Integration.
+Following five fun-filled years working with the Trauma and Orthopaedics team in Fracture Clinic and supporting the Hand Therapy Team with splinting clinics, I decided to make a leap of faith and head back to university and study to become a fully-fledged Occupational Therapist.
+Since graduating with my BSc, I have completed a Pg Cert in Clinical Supervision, and completed training in sensory integration, motivational interviewing, DBT, counselling, group facilitation and the Vdt MoCA.

 After my graduation, I returned to the physical health field and practised in inpatient Neuro Rehab, which, on reflection, is where I truly had my first experience working as a practitioner with patients who had mental health needs.
 Fast forward a few years and a few more posts on rotation, I found myself drawn to a new project setting up a ward for patients with complex chronic mental health conditions.
 The aim of the project was to develop a service targeted at service users who were experiencing prolonged or multiple hospital admissions as a result of their mental health and/or social circumstances.